22nd TVyNovelas Awards

-The 22nd TVyNovelas Awards, is an Academy of special awards to the best of soap operas and TV shows.
-The awards ceremony took place on March 3, 2004 in the Mexico D.F.
-The ceremony was televised in the Mexico by Canal de las estrellas.
+The 22nd TVyNovelas Awards were an academy of special awards to the best soap operas and TV shows.
+The awards ceremony took place on March 3, 2004 in Mexico D.F.
+The ceremony was televised in Mexico by Canal de las Estrellas and in the United States by Univision.

 Víctor Noriega and Laisha Wilkins hosted the show.
 Amor real won 9 awards, the most for the evening, including Best Telenovela.
-Other winners Amarte es mi pecado won 4 awards, Mariana de la noche won 2 awards and Alegrijes y rebujos won 1 award.
+Other winners Amarte es mi pecado won 3 awards, Mariana de la noche won 2 awards and Alegrijes y rebujos won 1 award.